Everything you need to know about Walkers and Rollaters

 The standard walker has two front wheels mounted on a lightweight foldable frame.
-Patients usually start off with this type which is commonly provided to them upon discharge from a hospital or rehab unit.
+Patients usually start off with this type.
 The least expensive ones have three inch wheels but five inch wheels are the most common.

-Walkers are also available with three wheels.
-Usually these don’t have a seat but we sell one three-wheeled walker with a seat.
-These offer superior maneuverability, particularly indoors, but they can be tipped over by a patient with poor balance.
+Walkers are also available with three wheels, but without a seat.
+These offer superior maneuverability, particularly indoors, but they can be tipped over if someone loses their balance.

 There are some newer models available with softer seats, ones that you can walk with standing upright, and some very light ones which fold up very small.